rlmaxon/rlmaxon.github.io/index.md

-Welcome to Rich's page.
 Looking to use data to answer why!